-E.6 Indicate the amendments, if any, made to the General Shareholders' Meeting Regulations during the year.
+E.6.
+Indicate the amendments, if any, made to the General Shareholders' Meeting regulations during the year.

-The General Shareholders' Meeting Regulations were not amended in 2009.
+The General Shareholders' Meeting Regulations were not amended in 2010.

-E.7 Indicate the attendance figures for General Shareholders' Meetings held in the year to which this report refers:
+E.7.
+Indicate the attendance figures for General Shareholders' Meetings held during in the year to which this report refers.

-Details of attendance Date of General % attending in % attending by % remot e voting Total Shareholders' Meeting person proxy - Electronic votes Other 29/04/2009 21.684 33.012 0.009 0.847 55.552
+Attendance data Date of general eral % attending in % atte % remote e voting Total meeting person (1) proxy (2) Electronic means Other IOLAI 29/04/10 26.611 22.688 0.014 1.574 50.888

-(1) Pursuant to article 79 of the Companies Act, the constituent quorum of the General Shareholders' Meeting included the 337,333 shares held by the Company, which amount to 0.40% of share capital.
+(1) Pursuant to article 79 of the Companies Act, in force at the time of the General Shareholders meeting the constituent quorum of the General Shareholders' Meeting included the 337,333 treasury shares held by the Company, which amount to 0.40% of the share capital.

-(2) Of shareholders represented by proxy, 2,238 holders of 19,555,207 shares representing 23.387% of the share capital, used remote voting methods to delegate their proxy vote.
+(2) Of shareholders represented by proxy, 2,754 holders of 18,358,280 shares representing 21.956% of the share capital, used remote voting methods to delegate their proxy vote.

-E.8 Briefly describe the resolutions adopted at the General Shareholders' Meetings held during the year to which this report refers and the percentage of votes by which each resolution was adopted.
+E.8.
+Briefly indicate the resolutions adopted at the General Shareholders' Meetings held during the year and the percentage of votes by which each resolution was adopted.

-Pursuant to article 79 of the Companies Act, the voting rights attached to the 337,333 shares, equivalent to 0.40% of share capital, which the Company holds as treasury shares, were kept in suspension.
-Hence those present and represented and entitled to vote at the General Shareholders' Meeting were 4,055 shareholders holding 46,112,612 shares, or 55.152% of share capital.
+Pursuant to article 79 of the Companies Act, which was in force at the time of the Meeting, in the constituent quorum and adoption of corporate resolutions, the voting rights attaching to the 337,333 shares held by the Company, equivalent to 0.40% of share capital which the Company holds as treasury shares were kept in suspension.
+Hence those present and represented and entitled to vote at the General Shareholders' Meeting were 5,329, shareholders holding 42,213,197 shares, or 50.485% of the share capital.

-At BME's Ordinary General Shareholders' Meeting held on 29 April 2009 at second call, the following agreements were adopted:
+At BME's Ordinary General Shareholders' Meeting held on 29 April 2010 at second call, the following resolutions were adopted:

-1.- Appraisal and approval, where appropriate, of the annual accounts (balance sheet, income statement, statement of changes in equity, cash flow statement and notes to the financial statements) and the management report (both individual and consolidated) of Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A., and of the performance of the Board of Directors for the year ended 31 December 2008.
+1. Review and, if applicable, approve the individual and consolidated annual accounts (balance sheet, profit and loss account, shareholders' equity statement, cash flow statement and annual report) and the management report of Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A., and of the performance of the Company's Board of Directors for financial year ended 31 December 2009.

-Votes in favour: 46,090,278
+Votes in favour:42,154,313Votes against:20,003Abstentions:31,878Blank votes:7,003

-Votes against: 4,348

-Abstentions: 7,200

-Blank votes: 10,786

-2. Distribution of earnings for the year ended 31 December 2008.
+2. Distribution of earnings for the year ended 31 December 2009.